 - Vauxhall Insignia … 36,040

 Changes in the Top Ten Best-Selling Cars Lists in Britain

-The composition of the list of top ten most popular car models in the UK remained mostly the same as in 2008.
+The composition of the list of the top ten most popular car models in the UK remained mostly the same as in 2008.
 The Mini entered the top-ten list at the expense of the Vauxhall Zafira.
 The Vauxhall Insignia replaced the discontinued Vauxhall Vectra.

 The Ford Fiesta finally dethroned the Ford Focus as Britain’s favorite ca. The Focus topped the British best-seller list for ten years.
-The Ford Fiesta was third most popular car model in Britain in 2008 and the only top seller to actually managed to increase the number of cars sold in 2009 compared to the previous year.
+The Ford Fiesta was the third most popular car model in Britain in 2008 and the only top seller to actually managed to increase the number of cars sold in 2009 compared to the previous year.